 The vampire has been defined down the ages as an accursed body which cannot rest in the kindly earth, but nightly leaves its grave to prey on sleeping men and women through whom they are believed to maintain a semblance of life by sucking thence the warm blood of such victims while they sleep.
 Webster’s International Dictionary confirms that the vampire is a “re-animated body of a dead person … believed to come from the grave and wander about by night sucking the blood of persons asleep causing death.”
 The Oxford Dictionary agrees with all the above, describing a vampire as “a ghost that leaves his grave at night and sucks the blood of sleeping persons.”
 Sir James Frazer in the second volume of his work The Fear of the Dead in Primitive Religions (1934) is in no doubt that vampires are “malicious ghosts who issue from their graves to suck the blood of the living, and stringent measures are deemed necessary to hinder or arrest this horrible proceeding.”

 The undead partakes of the dark nature and mysterious qualities of both revenant and demon.
 The exorcist must always be mindful of these alarming characteristics - not least the undead's terrible blood lust - and must never go unprotected when putting himself at risk during operative field work.
 Manifestation via the blood is the undead’s means of metamorphosis into a form often indistiguishable from a corpse.
 Since the undead do not exist in time - they dwell in what is described as "anti-time" - they will cast no shadow, nor will their reflection be seen in a mirror or water’s surface.
 The crucifix symbol itself is utterly abhorred by them, and indeed all forms of evil.
 The object and what it is made of does not possess any power, yet it is so strongly symbolic of the triumph of good over evil that it alone repels evil and whatever is an emissary of evil.
 However, when employed by a person the intent and faith of the person employing it is paramount.
 This might seem like a paradox.
 Christian items and holy places utterly repel evil people who oftentimes delight in their sacrilege.
-Likewise supernatural evil shuns these holy things.
+Likewise supernatural evil shuns these holy things and Christian images.

 “Whether we are justified in supposing that cases of vampirism are less frequent today than in past centuries, I am far from certain.
 But one thing is plain ~ not that they do not occur, but that they are carefully hushed up and stifled.” - Montague Summers (The Vampire in Europe, 1929)